Cybernetics: Etymology

 Simple feedback model.
 AB < 0 for negative feedback.

 The Ancient Greek term κυβερνητικός (kubernētikos, '(good at) steering') appears in Plato's Republic and Alcibiades, where the metaphor of a steersman is used to signify the governance of people.
 The French word cybernétique was also used in 1834 by the physicist André-Marie Ampère to denote the sciences of government in his classification system of human knowledge.

-According to Norbert Wiener, the word cybernetics was coined by a research group involving himself and Arturo Rosenblueth in the summer of 1947.
-It has been attested in print since at least 1948 through Wiener's book Cybernetics: Or Control and Communication in the Animal and the Machine.
-(Note: While Wiener's book presents cybernetics in a scientific context, its subtitle does not use the term science and Wiener refers to cybernetics as a "field" when defining it.
-Ashby, however, refers to Wiener as defining cybernetics as "the science of communication and control" and many subsequent authors follow Ashby.)
-In the book, Wiener states:
+In his 1948 book Cybernetics: Or Control and Communication in the Animal and the Machine, (Note: While Wiener's book presents cybernetics in a scientific context, its subtitle does not use the term science and Wiener refers to cybernetics as a "field" when defining it.
+Ashby, however, refers to Wiener as defining cybernetics as "the science of communication and control" and many subsequent authors follow Ashby.) author Norbert Wiener claimed the term cybernetics was coined by a research group involving himself and Arturo Rosenblueth in the summer of 1947:

 After much consideration, we have come to the conclusion that all the existing terminology has too heavy a bias to one side or another to serve the future development of the field as well as it should; and as happens so often to scientists, we have been forced to coin at least one artificial neo-Greek expression to fill the gap.
 We have decided to call the entire field of control and communication theory, whether in the machine or in the animal, by the name Cybernetics, which we form from the Greek κυβερνήτης or steersman.

 Moreover, Wiener explains, the term was chosen to recognize James Clerk Maxwell's 1868 publication on feedback mechanisms involving governors, noting that the term governor is also derived from κυβερνήτης (kubernḗtēs) via a Latin corruption gubernator.
-Finally, Wiener motivates the choice by steering engines of a ship being "one of the earliest and best-developed forms of feedback mechanisms".
+And finally, that a ship's steering engine offered "one of the earliest and best-developed forms of feedback mechanisms".